 A Gentle Way to Decide Without Pressure or Promises

-When someone first hears about neurofeedback, the most common unspoken question usually isn’t:
+When someone first hears about neurofeedback or brain‑based regulation, the most common unspoken question usually isn’t:

 “Will this work?”